pubnub/pubnub-mcp-server/resources/how_to_use_pubnub_presence_best_practices.md

 This guide demonstrates best practices for implementing PubNub Presence functionality in JavaScript.
 The example shows how to build a real-time user counter that tracks how many users are currently connected to a channel.

+## Configuration Prerequisites

+### Enable Presence Management for Selected Channels

+Before implementing presence functionality, you must configure Presence in your PubNub Admin Dashboard.
+When setting up your keyset, you'll see presence configuration options:

+**Recommended Configuration:**
+- Select "**Selected channels only (recommended)**" instead of "All channels"
+- This prevents high costs and gives you control over which channels track presence
+- You'll configure specific channel rules later in Presence Management.
+Ensure you do not skip the extra Presence Management step, or presence will not work.

+**Why this matters:** Tracking presence on all channels can incur high costs and generate unnecessary events.
+Using "Selected channels only" allows you to:
+- Control costs by only tracking presence where needed
+- Reduce network overhead from unused presence events
+- Configure channel-specific presence rules in Presence Management

+**Note:** No presence transactions will be captured until you complete the channel configuration in Presence Management, even after enabling presence in your code.

 ## Best Practices Overview

 ### 1. Unique User Identification